jdx/usage/examples/docs/MISE_INLINE.md

 ##### Flag `-p --path`

-Display the path to the tasks instead of editing itExamples:
+Display the path to the tasks instead of editing it

+Examples:

     $ mise tasks edit build
     $ mise tasks edit test

 ### `mise tasks ls`